casefoundation/Faces-of-Founders-Platform/docs/Use.md

 ![Admin dashboard recusals](use_adminrecuses.png)

-When a judge does recuse his or herself from a story, the recusal record appears in this table.
+When a judge recuses his or herself from a story, the recusal record appears in this table.

 ### Export